-Dues Sharing: Each Gold club will receive $2.50 per Purdue Alumni member in their club area for programming purposes.
+Each Gold club will receive $2.50 per Purdue Alumni member in their club area for programming purposes.
 Each Silver club will receive $1.50 per Purdue Alumni member in their club area.
-These funds are for programming purposes and are distributed on a reimbursement basis.
-Please refer to the Payment Request Form for dues-sharing procedures, as well as qualified and unallowable expenses.
-See Appendix A and Appendix P for details.
+These funds are for programming purposes and are distributed as reimbursement for qualified expenses.
+Please refer to the Payment Request Form for dues-sharing procedures, as well as qualified expenses.
+See Appendix A and Appendix F for details.

 Support for Sanctioned Alumni Clubs

 Sanctioned Purdue alumni clubs are an essential part of Purdue Alumni’s mission.
 These groups keep people connected to each other and the University.
 Purdue Alumni offers sanctioned clubs operational support, provided that they meet our annual requirements.